-Lewis Hyde’s two books are key.
+Lewis Hyde’s two books, The Gift and The Trickster Makes the World, are key.
 He invigorates the idea of the object with a sacred importance and his Trickster work honors that part of us all that must destroy and rebuild the world around us.

 This book, The Casual Alchemist, keenly aware of the truths Hyde has featured, teases out actual ways to respond to this.

 The same is true of the Jungian work on Alchemy and Archetypes.
 James Hillman is the key figure here.
 I am interested in integrating Hillman’s head and heart work with experiential hand activity.

 The Casual Alchemist is rooted in a Piaget approach to teaching/learning; it is about guided discovery.
 The purpose is to provide a wide enough menu and choice of thought, inspiration and technique that the reader is “kindled”.
 S/he starts learning.
 Joy, wonder, magic, play, accident and coincidence are all celebrated.